excaliburjs/Excalibur/.github/CONTRIBUTING.md

 - Send a pull request via Github.
   - Format your pull request as: [#issue_number] Your commit message (where issue_number is the issue you're closing)

+#### Code Organization

+The Excalibur public API (i.e. `ex.*`) is defined in `src/engine/index.ts`.
+Any new classes or APIs that should be made available publicly should be exported there.
+The AMD bundler will then ensure the APIs or classes are exposed in the browser.

 ## Styleguides

 #### Code